 - Technology drives products / services [as set by business ]

-Using civilian Government as an example, the paths through vary between as it depends on their perspective on :
+Using civilian government as an example, the paths vary, depending on their perspective towards:

 - Imprint – How old is the organization?
 How do they view it?
 How long has current leadership been there?

-- Historical Reaction – What are their perceptions on recent and enterprise mission success/failure?
-What are failed concepts that are being promoted?
-What is seen in different stages of lifecycle than how industry perceives it?
+- Historical Reaction – What are their perceptions on recent and enterprise mission successes/failures?
+Also, what are failed concepts that some promote?
+What do we see in different stages of lifecycle than how industry perceives it?

 - Time – How has leadership perceived time?
 What characteristics of different leaders have impacted their view on time?

-- Hard/Soft Science – Finally, Balance of Liberal Arts and Technology in culture – How much has management kept to pure soft science models and how much adopted, tried, success/failure on engineering models?
+- Hard/Soft Science – Finally, Balance of Liberal Arts and Technology in culture.
+Also, how much has management kept to pure soft science models and how much adopted, tried, success/failure on engineering models?